-To determine the amount, take the increase of the home’s value improvement and subtracted from the cost of the improvement, the remaining difference is the medical expense.
-(And if there is no increase in value because of the improvement, you can count the entire cost).
+To determine the amount, take the increase of the home’s value and subtract the cost of the improvement.
+The remaining difference is the medical expense.
+(If there is no increase in value because of the improvement, you can count the entire cost).
 Here are some examples of home improvement medical expenses:

 - Constructing entrance or exit ramps for your home.

 - Widening doorways at entrances or exits to your home.

 - Modifying areas in front of entrance and exit doorways.

 - Grading the ground to provide access to the residence.

 - Lowering or modifying kitchen cabinets and equipment.